 Criteria Description Maximum Marks

 Internal Assessment Internal Examination 10

 (Summative) Assignment 2.5

 Attendance 2.5

 End Term Exam End Term Examination 35

 (Summative)

 Total 50

 Attendance (Formative) A minimum of 75% Attendance is required to be maintained by a

-student to be qualified for taking student to be qualified for taking up the End Semester examination.
+student to be qualified for taking up the End Semester examination.

 The allowance of 25% include es all types of leaves including

 medical leaves.

 List of Practical

 1. Implement a sequential search

-2. Create a calculator program
+2. 2.
+Create a calculator program

 3. Explore string functions

 4. Implement Selection Sort

 5. Implement Stack

 6. Read and write into a file